 Recovery from CECS fasciotomy is relatively rapid.
 Week 1-2: walking with compression, gentle ankle range of motion, and gradual increase in walking distance.
 Week 2-4: transition to normal walking, begin cycling and swimming for cardiovascular maintenance.
 Week 4-6: progressive jogging program, beginning with walk-jog intervals and gradually increasing continuous running time.
 Week 6-10: return to sport-specific training and competition.

-Most patients notice the difference immediately — the first post-surgical exercise session without the familiar tightness and pain buildup is a transformative experience for athletes who have suffered with CECS for months or years.
+Most patients notice the difference immediately — the first post-surgical exercise session without the familiar tightness and pain buildup is a significant experience for athletes who have suffered with CECS for months or years.
 CURREX RunPro insoles provide excellent dynamic support during the return-to-running progression, while progressive calf and compartment-specific strengthening rebuilds the muscle endurance needed for competitive sport.

 Long-term outcomes are excellent for anterior and lateral compartment releases, with 85-95% of patients returning to their pre-injury activity level.
 Deep posterior compartment outcomes are slightly lower at 70-80% success, potentially due to the more complex anatomy and the difficulty of achieving complete fascial release in this deeper location.
 Regular follow-up ensures any persistent symptoms are addressed promptly.